-Both are votes required for certain motions at general meetings (not at executive committee meetings).
+Both are votes required for certain motions at general meetings (not at strata committee meetings).
 A special resolution is where there must be at least 75% of owners in favour of the motion, based on unit entitlement.
 A unanimous resolution is where everyone votes for the motion.

 Refer to Meetings of the owners corporation for more information.

-The executive committee members are elected at the AGM.
+The strata committee members are elected at the AGM.
 Your nomination must be submitted before or during the AGM.
 Any owner can nominate themselves.
 Owners can also nominate a non–owner as long as they do not nominate themselves as well.
 Co–owners may be nominated by another co–owner of their lot who is not standing for election, or by an owner of another lot.

 The owners corporation is responsible for repairs to common property, owners are responsible for repairs within their individual lots.